GregMarshall999/kata-bank-backend/TEST.md

 - Fund operation authorization
 - Overdraw operation authorization and validation
 - Savings operation authorization and validation
+- Audit operation authorization
+- Controller endpoint security

 ## Performance Considerations

 - Tests use in-memory H2 database for fast execution
-- Integration tests use @Transactional for automatic rollback
+- Integration tests use @SpringBootTest for full application context
+- Repository tests use @SpringBootTest for database integration
 - Test data is minimal and focused
-- MockMvc tests run without full application context where appropriate
+- Controller tests use MockMvc for isolated endpoint testing

 ## Troubleshooting